holoviz/lumen/docs/how_to/variables_and_references.md

 Variables are one of the most powerful features of Lumen.
 This guide will give you an overview of three different types of variables and how to reference them in the YAML specification.

-As a rule of thumb, internal variables are referenced with a starting dollar sign `$`, whereas external references use double curly brackets before and after `{{ }}`.

 ## Variables
 Variables give Lumen components a lot of flexibility.
 Variables can be defined in multiple ways.